 Sexual Health Program

-Sexually Transmitted Diseases (STDs) are any disease spread through sexual contact (vaginal/anal/oral etc...) that cause infections of the genitals.
+Sexually Transmitted Diseases (STDs) are any disease spread through sexual contact (vaginal/anal/oral and sometimes skin-to skin) that cause infections of the genitals.
 STDs will not go away on their own, and you must see a healthcare professional for treatment!
 Individuals who are infected with STDs and do not seek treatment are at least three to five times more likely to acquire the STD Human Immunodeficiency Virus (HIV).
 HIV may also be acquired through needle sharing or transmitted to a baby born to an HIV positive mother during the birth process or through breast milk.

 HIV is a virus that reduces the bodies’ ability to fight off disease by attacking the immune system.
 Currently, there is no cure for HIV.
 However, if HIV is not treated promptly or consistently, it can eventually lead to Acquired Immune Deficiency Syndrome (AIDS).